ismaeltoe/cleanblog/README.md

 * Footer with social links and copyright information
 * Translation ready - English and French translations available

-## Credit

-This theme is the Wordpress version of http://startbootstrap.com/template-overviews/clean-blog/

 ## Screenshot

 ![](screenshot.png)